arcanefoam/mde-listings/README.md

 Adding a user/local tree is platform dependent.
 #### Windows Users (MikTeX)
 *Speravir* (@Tex-StackExchnge) has some of the most helpful posts about MikTex.
-Please read [this one](https://tex.stackexchange.com/questions/69483/create-a-local-texmf-tree-in-miktex) and decide where to create your local/user listings folder.
+Please read [this one](https://tex.stackexchange.com/questions/69483/create-a-local-texmf-tree-in-miktex) and decide where to create your local/user listings folder and how to add it to your latex roots.
 Make sure you at least have the `tex\latex` structure, and underneath that a `listings` folder, e.g.
 `c:\data\localtexmf\tex\latex\listings`